brunocoelho1997/cycling-chat-k8/k8/README.md

 * wait 1m
 * access the deployment with the created ip by ingress (k9s to see the address listed on the ingress)

 How to access the API:
 * Apply the service.yaml
 * List services
 * Get the Cluster-ip from the cyclingchat-service

+## New deployment (with helm)
 Postgresql
 * was created the persistent volume (PV)
 * was created the persistent volume claim (PVC)
 * was initialized the helm chart with:
-  * helm upgrade --install -f k8/postgresql/values.yaml postgresql k8/postgresql/ --set persistence.existingClaim=task-pv-claim
+  * helm upgrade --install -f k8/postgresql/my-values.yaml postgresql k8/postgresql/

-Fonts:
+cycling-chat-helm
+* helm upgrade --install -f k8/cycling-chat-helm/my-values.yaml cycling-chat k8/cycling-chat-helm/

+##Fonts:
 * https://kubernetes.io/docs/concepts/services-networking/service/
 * https://minikube.sigs.k8s.io/docs/handbook/accessing/